6 Bonkers and Vile Moments in New Interview With Epstein Pal

-A chemist, inventor and art collector named Stuart Pivar, who says he was among Jeffrey Epstein’s closest friends, has given a shocking interview to a reporter for Mother Jones—a melange of apologism and victim-blaming sprinkled with nuggets of gossip.
+A chemist, inventor, and art collector named Stuart Pivar, who says he was among Jeffrey Epstein’s closest friends, has given a shocking interview to a reporter for Mother Jones—a melange of apology and victim-blaming sprinkled with nuggets of gossip.

 Pivar’s name was in the pedophile financier’s little black book, and when reporter Leland Nally phoned him, the 89-year-old rambled on about his old pal, calling his underage victims “trollops” and excusing his crimes as the symptoms of a personality disorder.